ePortfolio of Anais Walsdorf

 I am an AHRC-funded Collaborative Doctoral Partnership PhD researcher between the History department at University of Warwick and the Science Museum in London.
 My thesis, Metallic Empire: Science, Energy, and Industrial Imperialism in the John Percy Collection, 1817–89, focuses on the metallurgical collection of John Percy, and explores histories of colonial extraction, collecting, metallurgy, and 19th century industrial imperialism.

-From January to March 2025, I will be a Visiting Researcher in the History department at Monash University, Melbourne, Australia.
-This trip will be funded by the Monash-Warwick Alliance PhD travel grant.
+I am currently a Visiting PhD Researcher in the History department at Monash University, Melbourne, Australia, where I will be based until April 2025.
+This trip is funded by the Monash-Warwick Alliance PhD travel grant.

 My supervisors are: